Introduction

 pretty good deal on the trade.
 The game was not shopped when I got

-it (although it was playable), but since then I have completely torn the
+it (although it was definitely playable), but since then I have completely torn the

 game down and cleaned and replaced parts and also removed the mylar that

-left a beautiful playfield.
+left behind a beautiful playfield.
 Tim was nervous about me removing the

 mylar but it turned out fine.
 Loose inserts had caused lifting